LOADING ...

 He rose upright in the he scarce could reach her hand,

-And he kissed waves in the moonlight,
+And he kissed it's in the moonlight,

-(oh, sweet black in the moonlight!)
+(oh, black waves in the moonlight!)

 Then he tugged at his rein in the moonlight, and galloped to the west.